Updated 17 May 2021

 You can find information about digital education systems on our website For Students.

-If you are experiencing difficulties accessing systems, you should discuss this with your Academic Personal Tutor or contact your School.
+If you are experiencing difficulties with Wi-Fi or accessing systems, you should discuss this with your Academic Personal Tutor or contact your school.
 They will explore solutions with you, including the possibility of loaning a laptop from the University.

 In some circumstances, your programme may lead to a professional qualification and may be subject to the requirements of an external body such as the Law Society or the General Medical Council.
-If this applies to you, your School will let you know how your degree will be classified so that it still meets the programme’s accreditation requirements.
+If this applies to you, your school will let you know how your degree will be classified and the approach to progression, so that it still meets the programme’s accreditation requirements.